openforcefield/qca-dataset-submission/submissions/2021-04-09-OpenFF-Gen3-Torsion-Set-v1.0/README.md

  - `generate-dataset`: The notebook used to generate the dataset from the input smiles set.

 ### QCSubmit Manifest
+- `1.gen-substituent-lists`: Step1.
+Generation of a list of small and rigid substituents.
+- `2.gen-mol-list`: Step2.
+Generation of small molecules.
+- `3.filter-mol-list`: Step3.
+Elimination of internal hydrogen bond forming molecules.
+- `4.select-torsions`: Step4.
+List molecules matching to each torsion parameter and select torsions.
 - `generate-dataset`: Dataset creation notebook with details on decisions made for submission.
 - `dataset.json.bz2`: The compressed TorsionDrive dataset ready for submission.
 - `dataset.pdf`: A pdf file containing molecule 2D structures.